Vision loss is a difficult condition, but fortunately there are many low vision aids that can help you manage day to day.

 Learn More About Your Vision Loss

-You can order written or taped materials on vision loss through state agencies and non-profit organizations.
+You can order written or taped materials on vision loss through state agencies and nonprofit groups.
 You may also find it helpful to discuss vision loss with your doctor, as well as other people who have lost vision.

 Seek Therapeutic Counseling for Vision Loss

-While vision loss can occur at any age, it occurs most often among mature adults.
+While you can lose vision at any age, vision loss occurs most often among mature adults.
 Like any other major life event, vision loss can bring feelings of loneliness, helplessness, anxiety, and depression.
-Doctors, state agencies, and non-profit organizations offer counseling services for those with vision loss and can provide referrals to other professionals based on individual needs.
+Doctors, state agencies, and nonprofit groups offer counseling for those with vision loss and can provide referrals to other professionals based on individual needs.
 People with severe vision loss especially should be encouraged to consider these resources.

 Grieving the Loss of Vision

-The loss of vision is initially devastating.
-Understanding the process of grief associated with vision loss can help you and your loved ones deal with these physiological and emotional challenges.
+The loss of vision can be devastating.
+Understanding the process of grief linked to vision loss can help you and your loved ones deal with physical and emotional challenges.

 Explore Adjustment Classes and Devices for Vision Loss